-Cloves returns with dark new single 'Dead' | NME
+CLOVES returns with dark new single 'Dead' | NME

-Cloves has returned with ‘Dead’, the first single from the London-via-Australian artist’s hotly-anticipated second album.
+CLOVES has returned with ‘Dead’, the first single from the London-via-Australian artist’s hotly-anticipated second album.
 See the cinematic new video first on NME below.

-Following on from her breakthrough 2015 EP ‘XIII’ and 2018 debut album ‘One Big Nothing’ – working with the likes of Justin Parker (Rihanna, Sia, Lana Del Rey) and Ariel Rechtshaid (HAIM, Adele, Vampire Weekend) – now Cloves returns with a new single produced by Labrinth and Noah Cyrus collaborator Nathaniel “Detonate” Ledwidge.
+Following on from her breakthrough 2015 EP ‘XIII’ and 2018 debut album ‘One Big Nothing’ – working with the likes of Justin Parker (Rihanna, Sia, Lana Del Rey) and Ariel Rechtshaid (HAIM, Adele, Vampire Weekend) – now CLOVES returns with a new single produced by Labrinth and Noah Cyrus collaborator Nathaniel “Detonate” Ledwidge.

-“Maybe this song should have been back up titled ‘Conversations With Myself’, but this song journeys through anxiety and how that leads to self-depreciating actions,” Cloves said of the new single.
+“Maybe this song should have been back up titled ‘Conversations With Myself’, but this song journeys through anxiety and how that leads to self-depreciating actions,” CLOVES said of the new single.
 “One of my personal favourite lyrics is: ‘My mind’s been fucked, mental fornication’.
 I was in a hard place in myself at the time.
 I am very aware that it sounds cliche, but I genuinely found creating this track very cathartic.

 “It not only felt like a way for me to express myself and get the heaviness out of my chest, but it also felt like the beginning of something – an opening foundation of an album.”